Matthieusoum/v4/content/projects/Agicap.md

 showInProjects: true
 ---

-Week 3 @Humind School: Prepare and test inbound marketing campaign for Agicap CFO community : Cash is King.
+Prepare and test inbound marketing campaign for Agicap CFO community : Cash is King.